mongodb/specifications/source/transactions/tests/README.rst

   - ``operations``: Array of documents, each describing an operation to be executed.
 Each document has the following fields:

     - ``name``: The name of the operation on ``object``.

     - ``object``: The name of the object to perform the operation on.
 Can be "database", collection", "session0", or "session1".

     - ``collectionOptions``: Optional, parameters to pass to the Collection() used for this operation.

     - ``command_name``: Present only when ``name`` is "runCommand".
 The name of the command to run.
 Required for languages that are unable preserve the order keys in the "command" argument when parsing JSON/YAML.

     - ``arguments``: Optional, the names and values of arguments.

     - ``result``: The return value from the operation, if any.
 If the operation is expected to return an error, the ``result`` has one of the following fields:

-          - ``errorContains``, A substring of the expected error message.
+      - ``errorContains``: A substring of the expected error message.

-          - ``errorCodeName``, The expected "codeName" field in the server error response.
+      - ``errorCodeName``: The expected "codeName" field in the server error response.

-          - ``errorLabelsContain``, A list of error label strings that the error is expected to have.
+      - ``errorLabelsContain``: A list of error label strings that the error is expected to have.

-          - ``errorLabelsOmit``, A list of error label strings that the error is not expected to have.
+      - ``errorLabelsOmit``: A list of error label strings that the error is expected not to have.

   - ``expectations``: Optional list of command-started events.